giiska/gulp-assets-version-replace/README.md

 var assetsVersionReplace = require('gulp-assets-version-replace');
 ```

-**A dot file called `gulp-assets-version-replace-version.json` will be created beside your gulpfile.js** to serve as a json store.
-You can ignore it in your .gitignore or .hgignore etc.
+**A json file called `gulp-assets-version-replace-version.json` will be created beside your gulpfile.js** to store versions.

 Form asset link as following in your template: